pedrohasselmann/shapeimager/README.rst

 First Usage
 -----------

-First, ensure yourself to have all required SPICE Kernels, mk files and DTMs for your analysis.
+First, ensure yourself to have available all required SPICE Kernels, mk files and Digital Terrain Models for your analysis.

 In spec.py you must edit the path files: